braydenanderson2014/C-Arduino-Libraries/lib/Map/README.md

 ### Version 1.0.0-BETA:
 * Fixed an issue with the [] override operator.
 It would not properly count the amount of items.
 * Fixed the Insert Function.
 The original version was no different then the add and put function.
 It now properly inserts an item at the specified index.
+* Added new removeAtIndex() function to allow you to remove an item at an index.
+* Added new getIndex() function that allows you to get an index of a certain key value pair by feeding it the key.
+* Added Function Comments

 # PlatformIO Library Manager
 ## ChangeLog